Updated: September 16, 2025

 - Proximity to local amenities such as restaurants and shops

-If you want an office space at the heart of the action in a major city, the cost to rent an office space might be higher than if you’re looking for a spot that’s in a quieter area or smaller down.
+If you want an office space at the heart of the action in a major city, the cost to rent an office space might be higher than if you’re looking for a spot that’s in a quieter area or smaller town.

 2. Proximity to the Local Central Business District